 If you need advice about funding your studies, you can contact a Welfare Adviser.

 How can I pay my tuition fees to the University?

-If you are personably liable to pay the tuition fee yourself rather than using a Tuition Fee Loan to pay them, you can pay in a variety of ways – online, in person, by phone, post or bank transfer.
-There are more details in the Payment of Tuition Fees page of the QMUL website.
+If you are personably liable to pay the tuition fee yourself rather than using a Tuition Fee Loan to pay them, you can pay in a variety of ways which are explained on the Payment of Tuition Fees page.

 When must I pay my tuition fees?